Before January 2018

 - Encourage students to begin uploading images as soon as possible after accessing the application so that you can monitor the development of the portfolios throughout the spring.
 (Images can always be deleted or rearranged later.)

-- Confirm with your AP coordinator the date by which you will forward students’ digital portfolios to him or her.
-This date should be well before May 5, 2017.
+- Confirm with your AP coordinator when you will forward them your students’ digital portfolios.
+This date should be well before May 11, 2018.

-- Make sure students have successfully set up their access to the web application and that they have chosen the correct portfolio type (i.e., 2-D Design, 3-D Design, or Drawing) in the application.
+- Make sure students have successfully set up their access to the web application and that they have chosen the correct portfolio type (i.e., 2-D Design, 3-D Design, or Drawing).

-- Confirm with the AP coordinator the number of portfolios your students will be submitting so that a sufficient quantity of portfolios is ordered.
+- Confirm with the AP coordinator the number of portfolios your students will be submitting so that enough portfolios are ordered.